 ✔️ You're ready to get paid and book competitive speaking fees and attract a speaking circuit

-Because this is a very hands-on, personalized, & immersive, 6-month course it is available for up to 20 participants only (14 spots left)
+Because this is a very hands-on, personalized, & immersive, 6-month course it is available for up to 12 participants only (1 spot left)

 $400 a month